Finite sets, mappings, cardinals, and arithmetic in intuitionistic New Foundations: Axioms of NF, ordered pairs, and functions

 \section{Axioms of NF, ordered pairs, and functions}

-NF has exactly two axioms: extensionality and stratified comprehension.
+The axioms of \NF\ are extensionality and stratified comprehension.
 The axiom of extensionality says that two sets with the same elements are equal.
-The axiom of stratified comprehension says that $\{ x : \phi(x) \}$ exists, if $\phi$ is a stratified formula.
+The axiom schema of stratified comprehension says that $\{ x : \phi(x) \}$ exists, if $\phi$ is a stratified formula.
 A formula is {\bf stratified}, or {\bf stratifiable}, if each of its variables (both bound and free) can be assigned a non-negative integer (``index'' or ``type'') such that (i) in every subformula $x \in y$, $y$ gets an index one greater than $x$ gets, and (ii) every occurrence of each variable gets the same index.

 Thus, the ``universe'' $\V$ can be defined as